dillon-duff/Torch-CPPN/README.md

 config_file = "config-cool-colors"
 ```

-If you want to automatically generate and save images to the images directory, change
+If you want to automatically generate and save images to the images directory, in the config change

 ```
 [misc]